jessicacha/tswd/covid19.md

 ![Wireframe](wireframe.jpg)

 ### (1) The first graph
 1) I have marked the reopening dates in different sections not to interfere with the graphs.
-Also doing so will eliminate the redundancies and overlapping in the text labels.
+Also doing so will eliminate the redundancies and overlapping in the text labels. <br/>
-2) I have excluded Colorado from the graph because it does not show any impactful trend that is helpful in telling the story.
+2) I have excluded Colorado from the graph because it does not show any impactful trend that is helpful in telling the story. <br/>
 3) I have added the case number per 100K at the time of reopening date, as this would be the critical criteria in determining the reopening.
 According to this article, the public health experts said the cases should be less than 1 per 100K for the safe reopening.
-The message that the US states did not follow the recommendations had to be clearly delivered.
+The message that the US states did not follow the recommendations had to be clearly delivered.<br/>
 4) I have removed the goal (Y=1) from the graph.
 The graph will be located too low which might be difficult to catch.
-I can supplement this information using the subtitle.
+I can supplement this information using the subtitle. <br/>

 ### (2) The second graph
-1) I will display the second graph side-by-side to the first graph, to compare the policies.
+1) I will display the second graph side-by-side to the first graph, to compare the policies. <br/>
 2) I removed New Zealand and Australia from the graph as they do not show the similar case number as the US.
-On the other hand, Spain and Italy had similar trends before shutdown but showed significantly different outcomes owing to the reopening policy that started when the case number was down to near 1.
+On the other hand, Spain and Italy had similar trends before shutdown but showed significantly different outcomes owing to the reopening policy that started when the case number was down to near 1. <br/>
-3) Other arrangements in displaying elements will be similar to the first graph, for consistency.
+3) Other arrangements in displaying elements will be similar to the first graph, for consistency. <br/>

 ## 3. Test the solution